georgekouk27/would-you-rather/README.md

 ## Basic Functionality
 * Login with a user to play.
+* Vote on questions posted by other users.
-* Answer a question and see your answers.
+* See your votes.
-* Create a new question available for all users.
+* Post a new question available for all users to vote.
-* See leader board score for all users.
+* See leader board score with all users.

 ## TL;DR